-Forums are filled with countless similar stories but board-certified OBGYN Dr. Nicole Williams is skeptical: “There is not a single shred of contemporary evidence that using a menstrual cup helps improve fertility.”
+Board-certified OBGYN Dr. Nicole Williams is skeptical: “There is not a single shred of contemporary evidence that using a menstrual cup helps improve fertility.”

 One study published in 1997 did show that use of a cervical cap increased conception rates, but another from 1996 showed the opposite.
 Dr. Williams believes that the strongest sperm would reach the cervix without this method and giving the weaker sperm a chance to get there, if that’s what would happen, would not help.
 However, cervical mucus already filters out sperm with poor motility or morphology on its own.
 The majority of sperm do not need to reach the uterus to achieve conception.
 In addition, older studies demonstrated that sperm arrives in the tubes within minutes of ejaculation or insemination.